Beta Carotene Boost

 Curb Your Cancer Risk

-Pumpkin's vitamin A kick brings another biggie: a lowered risk of certain kinds of cancer, like lung or prostate cancer.
-Studies show this benefit comes only when you eat foods with vitamin A. You don't get the same protection from vitamin A supplements alone.
+Pumpkin’s vitamin A kick brings another biggie: a lowered risk of certain kinds of cancer, like lung or prostate cancer.
+You don’t get the same protection from vitamin A supplements alone.

 Boost Your Immunity